SideScrollUI/VideoGamesDB/README.md

 # VideoGamesDB
 ---
-VideoGamesDB is a demo program that demonstrates the [Atlas](https://github.com/garyhertel/Atlas) UI framework using the AvaloniaUI library.
+VideoGamesDB is a demo program that demonstrates the [SideScroll](https://github.com/garyhertel/SideScroll) UI framework using the AvaloniaUI library.

-# Atlas
+# SideScroll
-* Atlas is a tool for exploring multiple paths of a tree at once
+* SideScroll is a tool for exploring multiple paths of a tree at once
 * Follow multiple tabs 20 or more levels deep.
 New tabs will load as you scroll
 * Cross Platform UI Framework written in C#
 * Navigator remembers all previous selections